ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ### Basic Trivia Tracker Etiquette

 - Please do not use **bold text** unless it is your turn and you’re either asking a question, giving a hint, or vetoing your own question.
 - Please do not rush people to ask questions.
-Once you have the BP, you have **<u>five</u>** minutes to ask a question, after which the BP is opened automatically.
+Once you have the BP, you have **<u>five</u>** minutes (or **three and a half** minutes if you claimed an open BP) to ask a question, after which the BP is opened automatically.
 Jeopard-E will PM you with a reminder if you have not asked after three minutes.
-If you claimed an open BP (rather than answering a question correctly), you have **<u>three and a half</u>** minutes to ask your question instead of the usual five.
 - Please avoid overasking questions.
 If a question was recently asked in chat (1-2 hours) it can be vetoed for recency.
 If a question is asked too often over several days or weeks, it can be vetoed for being overasked.
-- If you need an extension, highlight an authorized user (+ or up) and they will close the BP for you.
-But do not time stall.
 - Do not claim BP just to open it again.
-- If your question has been vetoed, do not try to use ``~yes``.
-Ask a new question or open the BP.
+- If you require assistance, you can ask an auth (ranks +, %, @, #) who is active in chat, or if there are none, you can highlight them with ``~auth``.
+They can close the BP if it opened while you were typing your question, if there is a question you think should be vetoed, or if there is a new user in chat who needs extra help.
 - If you would like to dispute a veto, please take it up with a staff member in PM.
 Don’t debate about it at-length in the chat, as this drags down the game.
-- If you think a question should be vetoed, don’t say “veto.”
-Highlight an auth by saying ``~auth`` and they will deal with the problem.
-You can only veto your own questions.
-- Don’t be mean to new users who don’t understand the rules.
-Direct them to this document and the beginners’ guide.
 - Please respect asker’s discretion in choosing an answer, where applicable.
-- Room auth have the authority to exercise leniency to new users in the room in regards to some Trivia Tracker rules.
-- Questions or answers that set off Pokemon Showdown's or the Trivia room's automatic spoilers are forbidden.
-- Sometimes a question will be vetoed if users are spamming answers, even if it's not multiple choice.
-Questions whose answers are **numbers** can easily fall under this.
-Additionally, you may be warned or muted for spamming answers.
+- Please refrain from spamming answers.
 - It is heavily discouraged to take questions from other trivia sites and sources; please make an effort to create your own questions.
 - **Manipulating or attempting to manipulate TTL in any way, including cheating through PMing questions/answers, using alts to farm points, and asking for help in other rooms, is strictly prohibited, and will be punished with a roomban without warning.**